Khailas12/Khailas12/README.md

 -✨ Trying to experiment new things as long as my knowledge takes.

--🎓 I am currently pursuing my Second Year in Bachelor of Computer Application(BCA).
+-🎓 I am in the second year and currently pursuing Bachelor of Computer Application(BCA).

 -⚡ Hobbies: Coding, Listening to Music, Watching Movies and TV Shows.